Heyyprakhar1/two-tier-app/README.md

 MySQL takes ~20-30 seconds to be ready.
 In Compose, `condition: service_healthy` handles this.
 In K8s, add a `readinessProbe` to the Flask container so Kubernetes doesn't route traffic until the pod is actually ready.

 **Pods stuck in `ImagePullBackOff`**
-The image `heyyprakhar1/two-tier-app:latest` must exist on Docker Hub.
+The image `heyyprakhar1/two-tier-app: latest` must exist on Docker Hub.
 Build and push it first:
 ```bash
 docker build -t heyyprakhar1/two-tier-app:latest .
 docker push heyyprakhar1/two-tier-app:latest
 ```

-**Flask can't reach MySQL in K8s**
+**Flask can't reach MySQL in K8S**
 `MYSQL_HOST` should be the name of your MySQL Kubernetes Service, not `localhost` or a Docker container name.

 **Port already in use (Docker)**